bit-phile/bit-phile.github.io/content/tech/docker/docker-volume.md

 $
 ```

 `Mountpoint` is where this volume is mounted.
-That is, location on the host machine where volume data will be stored.
+That is the location on the host machine where volume data will be stored.

 Let's peek inside that location and see what's there.
 ```shell